 What will the future of travel look like?

 That’s a question many of us would like to know the answer to.
-But the truth is…no one knows!
+But the truth is…no one knows for sure!

 It’s safe to say that travel will recover in stages, and freedom to travel will vary country-by-country and region-by-region.
 For example, New Zealand and Australia introduced a “trans – Tasman “COVID – safe travel zone” allowing Kiwis and Aussies to visit each other.
 The Baltic states (Latvia, Lithuania and Estonia) created a so called “travel bubble”, letting their citizens travel freely between them.
-Germany and other Schengen countries who have low, manageable rates of infection are planning on opening their borders in mid June.
+Germany and other Schengen countries allow their citizens to travel without restrictions only following the quarantine and testing rule.

 But the truth is, how quickly travelling can resume will mainly depend on people’s willingness.
 Even with open borders and safety restrictions many of us might not want to put ourselves at risk.

 Therefore, it is predicted, that the next couple of months will be all about domestic and even regional travels.
 International travel might take up to 18 months to recover and this recovery will be very uneven.
 Meaning some countries and regions will recover faster, others slower.
 It’s also important to acknowledge the hard truth and the very real possibility, that travel won’t go back to its pre-COVID levels for a couple years.